NSouthernLF/docs/technical-committee/technical-committee-meeting-notes.md

 ###### _Ms.
 Coleman stressed that this is the framework toward which we're working.
 She also wrt a timeline stated that the goal is to develop a more concrete plan and present it to the steering committee and LF for approval.
 ETA: January's steering committee meeting._ ######

+**Action Item: She also wrt a timeline stated that the goal is to develop a more concrete plan and present it to the steering committee and LF for approval.
+ETA: January's steering committee meeting.**  ######

 ###### _Dr.
 Larson asked Ms. Coleman to define what she meant previously by 'maturity model.'
 Ms. Coleman responded that a maturity model is where one has an audit or assessment list where companies assess where they are related to a principle.
 Once they complete assessment, we see where they are against the standard.
 The maturity model e.g. can show where they fall short in the area of privacy.
 They grade themselves on their privacy policies being not as clear or as understandable as they could be.
 The maturity model would say "where are you against the standard and what are the recommendations for improvements?_ ######

 ### Proposed Process and Set-up for OVON Pilots - T. Martens.